 Studies analyzing the composition of microbial communities have been utilized in diverse study fields, such as ecology (Galbraith et al., 2018; Grossart et al., 2020), agriculture (Mashiane et al., 2017; Granjou and Phillips, 2019), human and animal health (Chen et al., 2019; Zhong et al., 2019), and pharmacology (Chavira et al., 2019; Wang et al., 2019), as well as in zoonotic agent detection (Tun et al., 2012).
 Zoonotic origin pathogens are responsible for over 60% of the infectious diseases identified in humans and can cause significant social and economic burdens (Karesh et al., 2012; Cuervo-Soto, López-Pazos and Batista-García, 2018).
 Traditional methods used to identify the microbial agents within a biological specimen have relied on different laboratory techniques, including culture (Handelsman, 2004), antigen detection (Desmonts and Remington, 1980; Lequin, 2005), and nucleic acid marker detection (Yang and Rothman, 2004; Driscoll, 2009) protocols.
 However, these laboratory methods are limited to studying a single pathogen of interest and lack the ability to scrutinize the community of microorganisms potentially present in a sample.
 Next-Generation Sequencing (NGS) technologies have provided researchers with a set of culture-independent tools that identify pathogens directly from DNA sequences (Ghosh, Mehta and Khan, 2019), and characterize the diversity and abundance of microbial populations in biological specimens.
 These characteristics have led to the emergence of NGS technologies as popular tools for microbial profiling and pathogen detection (Tun et al., 2012; Skarżyńska et al., 2020; Grützke et al., 2021).

 Taxonomical profiling analysis in the metagenomics discipline utilizes two popular approaches: the 16S rRNA and the shotgun metagenomic sequencing-based approach (Jovel et al., 2016).
 The 16S rRNA sequencing-based method uses polymerase chain reaction (PCR) to amplify hypervariable regions of bacterial 16S rRNA gene and compares these regions to a 16S reference database (DB) (Johnson et al., 2019).
 In contrast, the shotgun metagenomic sequencing-based approach sequences all given DNA present in a sample (Sharpton, 2014).
-Although lower in cost (Breitwieser, Lu and Salzberg, 2019), 16S rRNA markers are only available in the genomes of most bacteria and archaea (Woese, Kandlert and Wheelis, 1990; Janda and Abbott, 2007).
-On the other hand, the taxonomical profiling of shotgun metagenomics sequencing data is done by comparison with a reference whole-genome database (DB).
-Since the data contain all genetic information present in the sample, this approach avoids the amplification biases observed in 16S rRNA sequencing (Fouhy et al., 2016; Ranjan et al., 2016)(Durazzi et al., 2021).
-Most importantly, it has broader applications such as functional profiling and allows for the identification of viruses and other microorganisms with simple genomes (Clark and Pazdernik, 2016).
+Although lower in cost (Breitwieser, Lu and Salzberg, 2019), 16S rRNA markers are only available in the genomes of most bacteria and archaea, and they suffer from primer amplification biases (Woese, Kandlert and Wheelis, 1990; Janda and Abbott, 2007).
+On the other hand, the taxonomical profiling of shotgun metagenomics sequencing data is done by comparison with a reference whole-genome DB.
+Since the data contain all genetic information present in the sample, this approach avoids the amplification biases observed in 16S rRNA sequencing (Fouhy et al., 2016; Ranjan et al., 2016) and increases the resolution of microbial identification (Durazzi et al., 2021).
+Most importantly, it has broader applications such as functional profiling and identification of viruses and other microorganisms with simple genomes (Clark and Pazdernik, 2016).